NeelBhatt/Docs-1/aspnet/aspnetcore/security/data-protection/extensibility/key-management.md

 Additionally, IKey exposes a CreateEncryptorInstance method which can be used to create an [IAuthenticatedEncryptor](core-crypto.md#data-protection-extensibility-core-crypto-iauthenticatedencryptor.md) instance tied to this key.

+> [!NOTE]
-Note: There is no API to retrieve the raw cryptographic material from an IKey instance.
+> There is no API to retrieve the raw cryptographic material from an IKey instance.

   ## IKeyManager